Teekeks/pyTwitchAPI/README.md

 async def on_follow(data: dict):
-    # out event happend, lets do things with the data we got!
+    # our event happend, lets do things with the data we got!
     print(data)